 Family dentistry is an area of dental care that provides services to people of all ages.
 Although general dentists receive extensive education before they begin their practice, family dentists take this one step further by specializing in providing quality care to people of all ages.
 The choice to visit a family dentist allows you to benefit from their experience and expanded services that focus on the prevention and treatment of the most common dental problems that could affect you at any age.

 During their education and training, family dentists gain experience in providing care to both children and adults.
-Today, it is recommended that children have their first dental visit as soon as their first tooth coming in or by their first birthday, depending upon which one comes first.
-Older children and adults should see their dentist annually or semi-annually for a teeth cleaning and exam that helps identify early problems before they become serious.
-When you choose a dentist that provides care for all, making it to all of these appointments is easier for the entire family.
+We normally start seeing younger kids at around three years old.
+Older children and adults need to come in on a more regular basis for a teeth cleaning and exam.
+This helps identify early problems before they become too serious.
+When you choose a dentist that provides family dental care, keeping up with all of these appointments is much more manageable.

 Develop a Relationship With Your Dentist

 Dental fears and anxiety often arise when a person has not established a relationship that is based on trust with their dentist.
 Family dentistry allows you to continue to see the same dentist throughout your life, which is ideal for helping you to feel more comfortable during your exams and treatments.
 When your dentist sees each member of your family on a regular basis, they are better able to quickly identify needs and take action.
 For instance, your teenager feels more comfortable discussing their oral hygiene practices when they have developed a relationship with a dentist that they have seen since they were a small child.